entrepeneur4lyf/tsg_indexer/README.md

 ## Overview

+TSG Indexer is a Rust library that uses Tree-sitter Stack Graphs to analyze code repositories and build graph representations of code structure.
+It captures relationships between definitions and references across files, enabling powerful code navigation and analysis capabilities.

+Key features:

 TSG Indexer is a library that uses [tree-sitter-stack-graphs](https://github.com/github/stack-graphs) to analyze code repositories and build a graph representation of the code structure.
 This graph captures the relationships between definitions and references across files, enabling powerful code navigation and analysis.

+Support for 20+ programming languages including Rust, Python, JavaScript, TypeScript, Java, and more Recursive directory traversal for comprehensive codebase analysis Multiple output formats (JSON, DOT graph)
+Optional CLI and LSP support via feature flags
+Ability to generate TSG files for unsupported languages The library is designed to be integrated with Model Control Protocol (MCP) servers and other tools that need code indexing and navigation capabilities.
+It leverages the tree-sitter parsing system and stack-graphs technology from GitHub to create a comprehensive code analysis solution.

 ## Features